skeeto/skeeto.github.com/_posts/2017-03-30-How-to-Write-Portable-C-Without-Complicating-Your-Build.markdown

 Then the rest of the program calls `my_sleep()`.
 There's another example in [the OpenMP article][openmp] with `pwrite(2)` and `WriteFile()`.
-This demonstrates that supporting a bunch of different unix-like systems is really easily, but introducing Windows portability adds a disproportionate amount of complexity.
+This demonstrates that supporting a bunch of different unix-like systems is really easy, but introducing Windows portability adds a disproportionate amount of complexity.

 #### Caveat: paths and filenames